Criminal Justice Reform in the States: Spotlight on Legislatures

 In Tennessee, meanwhile, Nashville voters approved the creation of an independent police oversight board in November, but GOP lawmakers introduced a bill that would block aspects of Nashville’s initiative.

 Most prior efforts to restore voting rights to people with a felony conviction have taken partial steps, such as restoring people’s rights once they finish serving their sentence.
-But legislation introduced in New Mexico (House Bill 57) follows a more empowering route: It would eradicate felony disenfranchisement and enable people who are incarcerated, on parole, and on probation to vote.
+But legislation introduced in New Mexico (House Bill 57) follows a more empowering route: It would eradicate disenfranchisement and enable people who are in prison, on parole, and on probation to vote.
 This was a core demand of the 2018 prison strike.
 “It’s our voice in decisions that are being made that impact our lives and who represents us,” said Selinda Guerrero, an organizer with Millions for Prisoners New Mexico.
 The legislation is in Democratic hands, since they won full control of the state government in November.

-The legislation passed its first hurdle in the state House in late January.
+See also: The legislation passed its first hurdle in the state House in late January.